memeLab/Jandig/docs/marcadores.en.md

 This document contains tecnical, aesthetics and good practices guidelines to the production of Tags of augmented reality Jandig.

+You don't need to create a marker file with specific borders, margins or thicknesses.
+Just upload any image (PNG or JPG) on the Marker upload page and Jandig automatically adds the black border needed for recognition, showing you a preview of the result before you save it.

 ## Borders

 The borders are graphic elements that trigger the recognition of the